Naturally Sweetened Desserts Video

 I have posted the video here showing a full preview class on cooking naturally sweetened desserts from my on line course ‘ Weight Loss Nature’s Way’.
 Use fruit and grain based sweeteners, seeds and nuts and a host of other natural ingredients to make the most delicious desserts.

-Please also read my blog ‘Freedom from Cravings’ that you will find on my website.
+Please also read my free ebook on my blog ‘Freedom from Cravings’ that you will find on my website.
 This e-book will help you on the path to good health by showing you how easy it is to ‘have your cake and eat it’ but in a healthy fashion.
 When we understand how to break the sugar addiction it becomes easy to adapt naturally sweetened desserts into our life.
 Today’s article in the daily mail shows the amount of hidden sugars in foods like it’s a big surprise!!

 We have been teaching this for decades, writing books about it, teaching seminars, lectures, running workshops and educational programmes.
 This is not hot news.
 Last week I wrote to Westminster to ask for an invitation to come and do a programme based around creating naturally sweetened desserts.
 They use a whopping 6 tonnes of sugar per annum there.
 I will let you know if I receive a reply!!!!!!!!